birdiehub/web/README.md

 **How does the translation work?**
 When an incoming request is received, the `App\Http\Middleware\SetLanguage` middleware is executed.
 This middleware will set the language (locale) during the request runtime.
+The middleware will always check for the language query parameter.
+In other words, on every request you can set the language.
+For example, when you want to register a new user (doesn't have any translatable fields) and set the language parameter to "de", the validation errors will return in german.
 ````php
 public function handle(Request $request, Closure $next)
     {